nestybox/sysbox-ee/docs/quickstart/kind.md

 One caveat however:

-Doing a Docker commit of a running K8s node deployed via `kind create cluster` won't work.
+Doing a Docker commit of a running K8s node deployed via `kind-sysbox create cluster` won't work.
 The commit itself will complete, but the resulting image can't be used in a new KinD cluster.
 The reason is that the committed image contains the runtime configuration of the K8s node that is specific to the original cluster,